 And Karl, who’s wife, three years in to their marriage, was in a car crash.
 It took 18 months of hard work but for the most part she fully recovered.
 Any attempts at having sex though were extremely painful for her.
+After some time and discussions with doctors it became apparent that having sex was at best a long way off and likely never again.
 Karl said “was I to put my wife, whom I dearly love, through immense pain to get my sexual urges met?”
-Included in the note he left his pastor after he took his life 22 years later, he said that knowing that the average 15-year-old had more sex in a year than he’d had in the past two decades or could ever expect to have – had become too great an expectation.
+Included in the note he left his pastor after he took his life 22 years later, he said that knowing that the average 15-year-old had more sex in a year than he’d had in the past two decades or could ever expect to have – had become too great a burden.

 Katy Perry is one of the more famous children of (overly?) strict evangelical parents.
 Josh Dugger perhaps the most infamous.
 Interestingly, for all of the hullabaloo from the christian community about Katy singing that she kissed a girl and liked it, I’m not sure any of that criticism can be supported by God’s Word.

 From Abraham and Barnabas Piper to Jerry Falwell Jr. there’s a long list of PK’s, MK’s, TK’s and EK’s who’ve not met the minimum standards of modern christianity.